-With safety and transparency being core principles for Rio Tinto and the GISTM, we have engaged with local representatives and emergency response groups for the community of Sept-Îles and will continue to share relevant information and seek inputs as engagement continues.
-We have an Emergency Preparedness and Response Plan in place, developed with involvement from local responders and community stakeholders where relevant.
+With safety and transparency being core principles for Rio Tinto and the GISTM, we have engaged with authorities and local representatives for the community relevant to Mount Rosser - RDA and will continue to share relevant information and seek inputs as engagement continues.
+We have an Emergency Preparedness and Response Plan in place with engagement planned to enable involvement from local responders and community stakeholders where relevant.